sisoe24/nukeserversocket/README.md

 git config core.hooksPath .githooks
 ```

-The script will assume that `poetry` is used for python 3 and that python 2 executable is inside `.venv/bin/`.
+The script will assume that `poetry` is used for python 3 and that python 2 executable is inside `root/.venv/bin/`.
 If this is not the case, change `python2path` and `python3path`.

 ## 1.8.
 Known Issues

 - Settings window doesn't display the tooltip text.
 - When changing workspace with an active open connection, Nuke will load a new plugin instance with the default UI state.
 This would look as if the previous connection has been closed, where in reality is still open and listening.
-The only way to force close all of the connections is to restart Nuke.
+One way to force close all of the connections is to restart Nuke, or wait for the connection timeout: `5` minutes.

 ## 1.9.
 Compatibility